Zotero can be installed on most operating systems (macOS, Windows, Linux, and iOS).

 Quick tip: Be sure to setup Group settings This is where you name your group, invite group members, and determine access rights for your group members.
 On the Library Tab for your group, be sure to give your group members rights to add and edit (if that's appropriate).

 Zotero works with an enormous number of citation formats.
-You can set your default format from the preference menu:
+You can set your default format from the Edit>Settings>Export menu:

-If you would like any associated PDFs attached to your Zotero citation information, you must select the box "Automatically attach associated PDFs and other files when saving items" from the "gear" menu>Preferences>General:
+If you would like any associated PDFs attached to your Zotero citation information, you must select the box "Automatically attach associated PDFs and other files when saving items" from the "gear" menu>Settings>General:

 You've probably seen the "Find Full Text" button in some article databases that allows you to locate the full text of an article online.
 Zotero allows you to use the same feature.

-To enable Zotero to access the "Find Full Text" server, select the "edit" menu and choose Preferences.
-Select the Advanced tab.
-Near the bottom, find "OpenURL" box:
+To enable Zotero to access the "Find Full Text" server, select the "edit" menu and choose Settings.
+Select the General tab.
+Near the bottom, find the "Locate" section:

-Select the "Custom" menu, filter to "North America," and select Hope College.
+Select the Resolver "Custom" menu, filter to "North America," and select Hope College.

 You can also add our OpenURL link manually: